PlatinumFoxTail/fullstackopen_part5/README.md

 This is a hand in assignment for the Full Stack Open course at University of Helsinki.

-Assignment based on template, that provided a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Hand in assignment based on template, that provided a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Related to the template, two official plugins are available: